wso2/docs-is/en/docs/learn/associating-user-accounts.md

     ```

     The **recommended approach** is to have the `enable_for_federated_users` parameter set to `false` so that manual
-     federated user association is not allowed by default via the user portal.
+     federated user association is not allowed by default via the my account.